HIOTio/HIOTProto/specification.md

 from relevant sensors and subsequent aggregators could calculate the average temperature for a floor/building etc.

-B: Brokers act as intermediaries between the platform and the controllers - so the broker in the diagram could control all the lighting/heating controls for the open plan office.
+B: delegators act as intermediaries between the platform and the controllers - so the delegator in the diagram could control all the lighting/heating controls for the open plan office.

-CR: Coordinator - essentially this is the gateway device for a deployment – a single point in and out of the deployment and the only local device which can communicate with the platform.
+CR: Coordinator - essentially this is the gateway device for a deployment - a single point in and out of the deployment and the only local device which can communicate with the platform.
 In the event of a failure, this role can be moved to another device through the use of Coordinator messages across the deployment.